sjurajpuchky/find-keyword-golden-ratio-kgr-to-optimize-pages-for-search-engines-helps-you-top10-google-php/README.md

 cd search-analytics-utilities
 composer install

+For google-ads-api suggestions you need activated mmc account and developer key, once you can't have it you can use sample kgr-csv.php with keywords and volumes in csv, which you can obtain from google-ads onr another seo tool as well.
+Feel free to look into samples folder and checkout

 ### Free keyword golden ratio tool.

 For that is needed to find out number of search results on Google and monthly search volume for each keyword idea.